 It also means setting mandatory public health targets – not just for local authorities but for industry sectors – and building in the Marmot Indicators (on child mortality, wellbeing, decent housing etc) into all aspects of government policy.

 Labour’s top priority should be to provide free universal healthcare, social care, dentistry and mental health services for all.
-These are the foundation stones of a 21st century economy based on solidarity.
+These are the foundations of a 21st century economy that puts people before profit.

 Got a question?
 Ask it here.